pawn-lang/YSI-Includes/YSI_Coding/y_inline/features.md

 ```

 \* This is due to the way inlines are implemented with macros.
 The compiler sees the outer function and any inline functions as one large function.
 Thus, the compiler thinks that some parts of the large function has `return`s, while other parts don't.
 This gives `warning 209: function "NAME" should return a value`.

+\*\* More strictly, the parameter itself IS stored in the closure, but the memory it points to isn't.
+There is no good way at run-time to determine pointer parameters, and so their destination memory isn't stored, thus the target could be no longer valid, or garbage.